leta199/Rejection-Sampling/README.md

 - Therefore, we will likely have many rejections making the function inefficient.

 #### Rejection Sampling
+The exp_acc_rej function implements the core rejection sampling logic.
+It iteratively generates candidates and filters them based on the calculated scaling factor M.

+Initialization
+n <- 5000: Defines the target number of accepted samples.
+sample_y: A pre-allocated vector to store accepted values (improves performance).
+total_sample: Tracks every attempt (successes and failures) to measure algorithm efficiency.
+count: Tracks current successful iterations.

+The Simulation Loop
+The function uses a while loop that runs until count reaches n:
+Proposal Generation: Calls exp_generator() to draw a candidate y from the Exponential distribution.

+Comparison Variable: Generates u∼Uniform(0,1) to serve as the "threshold" for the acceptance test.

+Acceptance Criterion:
+The algorithm checks if: u≤ f(y)/M⋅g(y)

+If True: The candidate y is stored in sample_y and count increments.

+If False: The candidate is discarded, and the loop repeats.

+**Return Values**

+The function returns a list containing three key outputs:
+acceptance_rate: A formatted string showing the percentage of successful proposals vs. total attempts.
+samples: The final vector of values representing the target distribution.
+no_of_samples: The total iterations required (useful for complexity analysis).

 We can see that we have managed to generate data from the Gamma(2,1) using rejection sampling and proposal exp(0.8).
 <img width="769" height="516" alt="Image" src="https://github.com/user-attachments/assets/bb63dc22-63d0-4c0b-932f-ce80049049b5" />